 How to create a content backlog

-Hands-down, the most effective way to use your time when writing is to compartmentalize it.
+The most effective way to use your time when writing is to compartmentalize it.
+Plan your topics one day, write them the next, and edit them the third.

-This allows your mind to breeze through each task in flow-state rather than lose steam by constantly switching gears.
+This allows your mind to breeze through each task in flow-state rather than having to constantly switch gears.

-It comes from the developer world - and agile management and scrum, specifically.
+A good way to stay organized is with a content backlog.
+What's a backlog?
+It comes from the field of software development.
+Specifically, agile management and scrum.
 To understand how to use it, let's start with the basics.

 For those not familiar, agile management or “agile” for short is a philosophy on how to create incredible software.
 It has basic tenants which tell you to prioritize: